Cathedral of Junk

 The Cathedral of Junk is a folk art structure located in the backyard of a private residence in the West Congress neighborhood of Austin, Texas, featuring a three-story, 30 ft tall "cathedral" weighing an estimated 50 tons.

-In 2010, the Cathedral of Junk received national attention when the City of Austin's Code Enforcement department found the structure to be in violation of city ordinances.
+In 2010, the Cathedral of Junk received national attention when Austin's code enforcement department found the structure to be in violation of city ordinances.

 History

 Construction on the Cathedral of Junk started shortly after owner Vince Hannemann moved to Austin, Texas from Santa Fe, New Mexico in 1989.